DoD-Platform-One/Keycloak/development/README.md

 # Platform One SSO

 Platform One Keycloak customizations.
 This repo uses [Earthly](https://earthly.dev/) for repeatable builds.
+Follow the installation instructions from their site.

 # Production Build